DQNEO/rsolo/README.md

 # rsolo

-rsolo is a simple, zero-dependent tool which runs chef-solo on remote hosts.
+rsolo is a simple, zero-dependent tool which runs chef-solo on a remote host.

 ## Usage